 Every year, a large number of students across India drop out of school, resulting in a decrease in the literacy rate.
 Some common causes determined by the National statistical survey are:

-Life-long learning gaps in the classroom occur when students skip classes, miss going to school, hesitate to ask doubts, and because of many such reasons.
-In these situations, they get promoted to senior class based on their aggregate but still lack understanding of the concepts and topics taught in junior classes.
-If we recall our childhood, we can also clearly collect experiences where we missed out on learning but were still promoted.
-But, lifelong learning is a student’s need that derives their interests in learning, and competence boosts motivation and communication and improves their overall understanding based on age.
+Life-long learning gaps occur when students skip classes, miss going to school, hesitate to ask doubts, etc. In these situations, they get promoted to the senior class based on their aggregate.
+But, they still lack an understanding of the concepts and topics taught in junior classes.
+Therefore, filling the lifelong learning gap is every student’s need.
+It boosts their motivation to learn by improving their overall understanding by getting them age-appropriate learning levels.

-Closures of schools have been a common tool in the battle against COVID-19.
+Closures of schools is the biggest reason behind the lost interest of students in studies.
 As per the surveys, it is evident that less than 8% of children from rural India attended online classes during the lockdown.
-The gap was specifically for students in remote regions because students who had access to smart devices somehow continued their learning.
-Therefore, post covid, we all have been focusing on bridging the digital divide that has led to learning gaps.
-A few months now, the state governments started promoting digital content by distributing digital resources, but some areas still remain untouched or struggle to find relevant content in one place, better internet connectivity, and so much more.
-Here, it is important to give them access to learning solutions that reduces their dependency on the internet, have enjoyable learning content, and allow them to access the content at their own pace.
+The gap was specifically for students in remote regions.
+Therefore, a few months now, the state governments started promoting digital content by distributing digital resources.
+But, some areas still remain untouched, whereas some struggle to find relevant learning content, internet connectivity, and much more.
+We at iDream Education reduce dependency on the internet by giving access to multimedia content preloaded on SD Cards.
+Further, we aim to fill learning gaps by giving them access to the content of junior classes so they can switch and learn at their own pace.

 How have we started establishing a personalised learning environment?

-One most prominent reason of dropout is children of migrant workers who are taken by their parents to their place of work.
+One prominent reason behind dropouts is the learning gap for example, learning gap in the children of migrant workers whose parents take them to their place of work.
 All these children are the most affected & are denied access to quality education, health, and proper nutrition all their life.
-While working with these groups of children, their teachers told us that “…children of migrant workers go through the most emotional turmoil and with continuous changes in their life they either drop out from school for relocation or lose interest in education because of learning gap …”
+While working with these groups of children, their teachers shared many stories.
+Like, how children of migrant workers go through emotional turmoil and continuous changes in their life.
+Because of moving from one to another, they withdraw from school at the stage of getting comfortable with space and the learning cycle.
+The relocation of these children either results in a learning gap or a loss of interest in studies.

-To help these children catch up with age-appropriate learning levels, we, with the support of various NGOs, provided them tablets with preloaded digital content on SD cards for all classes in Hindi and English Medium.
-With personalise tablets in hand, they could change their classes anytime to learn from junior class content based on the learning levels in a non-judgemental environment.
-This way, we have seen students cover learning levels based on their age, increased interests, and enrolling in schools back.
+To help these children catch up with age-appropriate learning levels, we, with the support of NGOs, have provided them iPrep tablets.
+Each education tablet is given preloaded with digital content on SD cards for all classes in Hindi and English Medium.
+With personalise learning tablets, they could change their classes anytime to learn from junior class content.
+They could learn based on their learning levels in a non-judgemental environment.
+This way, we have seen students cope with the learning gap and also show increased interests in learning.
+While some of them enrolled back in schools and are continuing their education.

 From the discussion with principals, teachers, and coordinators of government schools and NGOs, we found out that when students returned after COVID, teachers noticed the difference in students’ confidence and learning.
 Some students struggled with several months of the academic gap, which varied for all students.
-For teachers, it became difficult to identify individual students’ learning gaps and then work with each of them to fill their learning gaps.
-To solve this, we, in partnership with government schools and NGOs, provided students personalised learning tablets.
-All the tablets are given with offline digital content for their classes and one juiour class content.
-For example, in one school, content of classes 9th and 10th was given to help students cope with their learning gap.
-As a result, we saw students of class 10 watching video lessons of class 9th to cover their gaps and pass with flying colours.
+At the same time, it was difficult for teachers to identify learning gaps in individual student’s and then work on it.

 Personalised learning environment has the heart of every child.
-It allows them to learn based on their learning levels without being judged by anyone.
+It allows them to learn at their own pace without being judged.
 We believe

 “Education Technology has the power to personalise learning for every student.”